 Your loved ones make a claim with the insurer providing your death certificate as evidence for the claim.

-The insurer will pay a monthly income to the beneficiaries of the plan until the end of its term.
+The insurer will pay a regular income to the beneficiaries of the plan until the end of its term.

 The benefit is paid out tax free and should have been set at a level which ensures your dependants can maintain their standard of living until they are self-sufficient.

 Based on ONS life expectancy data (2014), someone with a 25 year mortgage term would have the following chances of passing away before the loan is repaid:

 30 years old